In conversation with More

 More: Some adjacent components of the engine?

 Gregory: Or something we are currently in the process of creating.
-Would you please help one of the future incarnations of rogue artificial minds terminate itself and all its cousins?
+Would you help one of the future incarnations of rogue artificial minds terminate itself and all its cousins?

 More: Why would it want to do that?